KyungjinJPark/penny-plate-site/README.md

 # React Site for Penny Plate

-This project is a React site for the Penny Plate business.
+This project is the React site for the Penny Plate business.

-Cool Technical features:
+Site Features:
 - Gets product information from a Headless CMS using GraphQL
 - Filter items by given categories
 - Search through item descriptions or for item IDs